 GET THE BOOK

 This book provides a unique analysis of the common evidence cited in favor of evolution and asks the critical question: have we overstated the conclusions by using low-confidence science to make broad scientific claims?
-This is an essential must-read for science educators and students of science – and it will cause us all to re-think what we thought we knew about the evidence.
+This is an essential must-read for science educators and students of science.

 JOE DEWEESE, Ph.D.